grantek/minisynth32/README.md

 * Connect the wired rotary encoder to the `ROT_HDR` header.
 * Use a row of 6 female-female jumper wires to connect the front panel's `R_BREAKOUT` header to the rear breakout board's `F_PANEL` header.
+* Insert the face plate's tabs into the base, insert a bolt from the bottom of the base through each tab in the face plate and fasten with an M3 nut.
 * Fit the top shell and fasten with an M3 screw.
+* Stick 4 rubber feet to the base to give clearance for the bolt heads